-The client's JVM is illustrated in Figure 8-1.
-This shows a UML class diagram, surrounded by the JVM in which the objects exist.
+The client's JVM looks like Figure 9-1.
+Figure 9-1 shows a UML class diagram, surrounded by the JVM in which the objects exist.

-Figure 8-1.
-Objects in client JVM
+Figure 9-1.
+Objects in the client JVM

 The client has a main TestFileClassifier class, which has two objects of types LookupDiscovery and MIMEType.
-It also has objects that implement the interfaces ServiceRegistrar and FileClassifier, but it doesn't know, or need to know, what classes they are.
+It also has objects that implement the interfaces ServiceRegistrar and FileClassifier, but it doesn't know (or need to know) what classes they are.
 These objects have come across the network as implementation objects of the two interfaces.

-Figure 8-2 shows the situation when the service locator's JVM is added in.
+Figure 9-2 shows the situation when the lookup service's JVM is added in.
 The lookup service has an object implementing ServiceRegistrar, and this is the object exported to the client.

-Figure 8-2.
+Figure 9-2.
 Objects in the client and service locator JVMs

-This figure shows that the client gets its registrar from the JVM of the service locator.
+Figure 9-2 shows that the client gets its registrar from the JVM of the service locator.
 This registrar object is not specified in detail.
 Sun supplies a service locator known as reggie, which implements the ServiceRegistrar using an implementation that neither clients nor services are expected to know.
 The classes that implement the ServiceRegistrar object are contained in the reggie-dl.jar file and are downloaded to the clients and services using (typically) an HTTP server.

 The figure also shows a question mark for the object in the client implementing FileClassifier.
 The source of this object is not yet shown; it will get the object from a service, but we haven't yet discussed any of the possible implementations of a FileClassifier service.
-One implementation will be discussed in the "Uploading a Complete Service" section later in this chapter, and others will be discussed in Chapter 9.